But, are all of those people using the platform correctly?

 I don’t think I’ve met a marketer who has not been guilty of this at one point or another.

-Do not set up your Facebook ad and then walk away, only to check on it two weeks later.
-You should be analyzing its performance on a daily basis.
+While it's easy (and tempting) to set up your Facebook ad and then walk away, only to check on it two weeks later, you should be analyzing its performance on a daily basis.

-If you’ve set up a proper audience, you don’t want to saturate them with your ad and have it appear the exact same, every day, for months.
+If you’ve set up a proper Facebook ads audience, you don’t want to show them the same ad, every day, for months.
 This will only turn off your audience and increase your cost per conversion.

 Instead, focus on regularly checking in on the following metrics to ensure your ad doesn’t get out of control or become stale: